Sporting Achievements 2019-20

 The school is an active member of the Preston Schools’ Sports Council and actively take part in a wide range of sporting festivals and competitions enabling children from EYFS to Year 6 to represent their school against other schools in Preston.
 Below is a link to a website that illustrates the sporting achievements for this academic year.
 Previous awards and achievements can also be viewed from this website page.

 It is worth noting that over 40 schools regularly participate in these various competitions.
-The school currently sits in fourth place at present in the Preston Schools’ Sports Championships.
+The school participates in all the sporting events on offer and consistently rank in the top 5 in the district. .

 This year has seen a further rise in the number of children represent their school at inter-school sport.
 All pupils in Years 2, 3 and 4 have taken part in sporting events this year.
 In addition to many children from years 5 and 6, we even entered a competition for our EYFS aged children.
 In total, nearly 75% of all school children have represented Queen’s Drive this year.
 In 2019 the school was awarded the School Games ‘Gold’ mark.
 This was the third time running that the school has been awarded this top accolade.
 The children at Queen’s Drive all get the opportunity to represent their school in an inter-school athletics festival at some point in the school year.
 Children from year 2, 3 and 4 take part in a sports festival at Ashton High School against other large primary schools in the area.